SecretFoundation/docs/docs/dev/secret-voting.md

 ```sh
 docker stats
 ```
-You should see a da container with the name 'wasmd'.
+You should see a Docker container with the name 'wasmd'.

 This will start the wasmd docker container.
 Run the following command to stop the container within the root of the wasmd directory: